You might not see many pros use a 3/4-sized guitar on stage, but let me tell you that it’s more than just a kids’ instrument.

 3 single-coil pickup configurations and a fine selection of tonewood get you surprisingly close to that signature Fender sound.

 The compact size of this instrument makes it a dream for people with smaller hands.
-It’s also great for any budding traveling musician due to its high portability.
+It’s super portable which makes it great for any budding traveling musician.

 Want to get rid of the hum when playing on the high gain?
 Install a humbucker in the bridge.
 With a small investment of getting a strap lock and locking tuners, you are set to have a lifelong companion!